+Global Strategy Sustainable Balanced Portfolio\

+\ This Fund is currently being wound up and is no longer available for investment.

-Investment Objective The Fund aims to provide growth in line with its risk profile in the long term, which is a period of five years or more.
+The Fund aims to provide growth in line with its risk profile in the long term, which is a period of five years or more.
 The Fund's risk profile is rated as 3 where 1 is a lower level of risk and 5 is a higher level of risk.
 The Fund aims to invest in assets that form part of a sustainable investment strategy but may also invest in assets that do not form part of a sustainable investment strategy in order to meet the Fund's aim of providing growth in line with its risk profile.

-[Note: see HSBC Risk Level Explanation section below] [Note: see Sustainable Investment Strategies section below for a summary of th strategies or contact the ACD for further information] Investment Policy To achieve its objective, the Fund will invest a minimum of 80% of its value in collective investment schemes , which in turn provide exposure to bonds , shares of companies (equities) and property securities.
+[Note: see Sustainable Investment Strategies section below for a summary of the strategies or contact the ACD for further information]

+To achieve its objective, the Fund will invest a minimum of 80% of its value in collective investment schemes, which in turn provide exposure to bonds, shares of companies (equities) and property securities.
 The Fund may also invest up to 20% of its value directly in bonds and shares of companies where the investment objective can be more efficiently achieved.
 The Fund will be invested across global markets.

-Under typical market conditions the Fund will invest a minimum of 70% of its value i assets that form part of a sustainable investment strategy.
-The collective investment schemes that the Fund invests in will, where appropriate be those managed or operated by the HSBC Group.
-Where this is not appropriate the Fund may invest in collective investment schemes operated by third party fun providers.
-The Fund may also invest in money market instruments , deposits and cash t manage day-to-day cash flow requirements.
-The Fund may invest in derivatives for efficient portfolio management purposes including hedging .
-This means investment techniques that aim to reduce risks reduce costs or generate growth and income .
-The Fund may also use derivative for broader investment purposes to help the Fund meet its objective.
-The Fund doe not intend to use derivatives extensively and their use will be consistent with the risk profile of the Fund.
-Investment Strategy This is one of a range of actively managed Global Strategy Sustainable Portfolio offered at different risk levels.
-The asset allocation of each fund in the range reflect the risk level.
-The Fund is managed with the aim of maximising returns in line wit its agreed long term risk profile of 3, where 1 is a lower level of risk and 5 is a higher level of risk therefore any potential returns are likely to be limited by the risk profil of the Fund.
-The starting point for the Global Strategy Sustainable Portfolios is the asse allocation for each risk level.
-The asset allocation positions are regularly monitored in order to make timel adjustments to the portfolios' allocations to reflect the Fund manager's views on the current market environment.
-The final stage in the investment process is deciding how best to take exposure t each asset class.
-This may be achieved by investing in collective investmen schemes , investing directly in asset classes and investing in derivatives .
-The potential for the Fund to invest in assets that form part of a sustainabl investment strategy, together with a focus on lower ongoing charges, is taken int consideration when deciding which asset classes the Fund will invest in and how th Fund achieves exposure to those asset classes.
+Under typical market conditions the Fund will invest a minimum of 70% of its value in assets that form part of a sustainable investment strategy.

+The collective investment schemes that the Fund invests in will, where appropriate, be those managed or operated by the HSBC Group.
+Where this is not appropriate the Fund may invest in collective investment schemes operated by third party fund providers.

+The Fund may also invest in money market instruments, deposits and cash to manage day-to-day cash flow requirements.

+The Fund may invest in derivatives for efficient portfolio management purposes, including hedging.
+This means investment techniques that aim to reduce risks, reduce costs or generate growth and income.
+The Fund may also use derivatives for broader investment purposes to help the Fund meet its objective.
+The Fund does not intend to use derivatives extensively and their use will be consistent with the risk profile of the Fund.

+This is one of a range of actively managed Global Strategy Sustainable Portfolios offered at different risk levels.
+The asset allocation of each fund in the range reflects the risk level.
+The Fund is managed with the aim of maximising returns in line with its agreed long term risk profile of 3, where 1 is a lower level of risk and 5 is a higher level of risk therefore any potential returns are likely to be limited by the risk profile of the Fund.

+The starting point for the Global Strategy Sustainable Portfolios is the asset allocation for each risk level.

+The asset allocation positions are regularly monitored in order to make timely adjustments to the portfolios' allocations to reflect the Fund manager's views on the current market environment.

+The final stage in the investment process is deciding how best to take exposure to each asset class.
+This may be achieved by investing in collective investment schemes, investing directly in asset classes and investing in derivatives.

+The potential for the Fund to invest in assets that form part of a sustainable investment strategy, together with a focus on lower ongoing charges, is taken into consideration when deciding which asset classes the Fund will invest in and how the Fund achieves exposure to those asset classes.